OctopusDeploy/docs/src/pages/docs/projects/version-control/converting/migrating-variables.md

 hideInThisSection: true
 ---

-Support for storing non-sensitive variables in Git will be available to everyone in an upcoming version of Octopus.
-All newly configured Git projects will automatically have variables migrated when converting the project to Git.
+All newly configured Git projects will automatically have non-sensitive variables migrated when converting the project to Git.
 For existing Git projects, you will need to migrate these manually.

 :::div{.hint}
 We recommend migrating your variables to Git as soon as practical.
 We will continue to support Git projects with variables that haven't been migrated for now, but we will remove support for this at some point in the future.